genefever/bingle/README.md

         $ npm start

-  This should create a `dist` folder in the `bingle/chrome_extension/` directory.
+  This will invoke webpack to generate a `dist` folder within `bingle/chrome_extension/`, which contains all the necessary build files for the Chrome extension.

-  Then, go to your Chrome web browser and enter [chrome://extensions/](chrome://extensions/).
+  Then, go to your Chrome web browser and enter [chrome://extensions/](chrome://extensions/) in the URL.
 In the top right corner of this page, turn on the `Developer mode` switch.

-  Finally, click the `Load unpacked` button on the top left corner of this page.
-Then, select and import the `dist` folder which contains all the build files for the locally created Chrome extension.
+  Finally, click the `Load unpacked` button on the top left corner of this page and select and import the newly generated `dist` folder.

   You have now successfully installed a local version of the Chrome extension on your browser!

 ## Running the project

-In order for the Chrome extension to work properly, you must be running the local API server so that it can receive the requests from the extension.
+In order for the Chrome extension to work properly, you must be running the local API server on your computer so that it can receive the requests from the extension.

-Open up a new terminal shell, enter the `bingle` project root directory, and run:
+Open up a new terminal shell, enter the `bingle/` project root directory, then run

     $ nodemon start

 Keep the server running for duration that you want to use the app.
-Enjoy!
+You are now ready to use the extension!

-## Chrome extension build for production
+## Chrome extension minimized build for production

-If you want a minimized `dist` build folder to upload on your Google Chrome web browser, from `bingle/chrome_extension`, run:
+If you want a minimized build version of the Chrome extension, then from `bingle/chrome_extension`, run

     $ npm run build